blackgirlinfosec/windows-event-log-analysis-lab/README.md

 After confirming a successful login by the `root` account, I analyzed system activity to determine whether the account executed any suspicious commands.
 This step investigates whether the attacker took further action after gaining access.

 - ✅ Query: [Suspicious Process Execution](queries/suspicious_process_execution.kql)
-- 🔍 Outcome: The `root` account on device `linux-programatic-vr-ena` launched multiple instances of `bash` and `sh` within minutes of logging in.
+- 🔍 Outcome: The `root` account on device `linux-programatic-vr-ena` launched multiple instances of `bash` and `sh` within minutes of logging in successfully.
 Several of these processes were tied to the `waagent` directory, indicating a possible attempt to execute scripts or tamper with system services.
 - 🧠 Insight: The repeated shell activity by `root` post-login suggests a high likelihood of attacker-driven command execution.
 The attacker may have been staging payloads or using the Azure guest agent path for post-exploitation tasks.
 In a real-world SOC environment, this pattern would justify immediate host isolation and forensic investigation.
 ![Suspicious Process Execution](suspicious_process_execution.png)